Amazing day trips from Malaga

 What is there to do in Granada?

 • Visit the Alhambra – no visit to Granada is complete without visiting the world famous Alhambra palace!
 It is one of the best preserved palaces of historic Islam and holds important examples of Spanish renaissance architecture.
-Inside the vast complex, you can visit numerous palace buildings, the Alcazar and landscaped gardens.
+Inside the vast complex, you can visit numerous palace buildings, plus the Alcazar and landscaped gardens.
 Tickets must be purchased in advance and start from €45 per person.

 • Granada Cathedral – This impressive cathedral rivals Malaga cathedral for its sheer scale and impressive decor.
 The lavish gold and white interior is definitely worth seeing!
 Entrance is £4.50 and can be bought at the door.